schwindelig/git2ai/README.md

   -p, --searchpattern      (Default: *AssemblyInfo.cs) Search pattern to use
                            for finding AssemblyInfo files

+  -o, --output             (Default: ) Defines the output file.
+If this value
+                           is set, the placeholders in the original file will not be replaced.
+If the output path starts with '', the generated file will be placed relative to the file which was used as template.

 ### Example
 Basic: git2ai -g d:\solution\\.git -a d:\solution